mateonunez/asterism/README.md

 Search for a Lyra instance in your instances

 Arguments:
   term                          The term to search for

 Options:
+  -c, --cache-enabled           Use cache
+  -i, --input-dir <inputDir>    Lyra databases directory (default: "./lyra") -o, --output-dir <outputDir>  Output directory to save results in a JSON
+                                (default: "./out")
-  -o, --outputDir <outputDir>  Output directory (default: "./out") -h, --help                   display help for command
+  -h, --help                    display help for command
 ```

 The CLI provides a `search` command that can be used to search for a Lyra instance in your instances.
 The command can be used as follows: